When Should a Business Rekey Their Building?

 |Rekeying to Master Key System Surcharge||$5-$10|

-*This article uses cost numbers from a nationwide professional locksmith survey conducted in 2017.
+*This article uses cost numbers from a nationwide professional locksmith survey conducted in 2017 adjusted for inflation to 2021.
 If you live in a city with a high cost of living, your cost may be slightly higher.
 For those living in a low-cost city, cost will be a little bit less.

 The Cost to Rekey a Business in Arizona

-A business rekey in the Phoenix, AZ market runs about 5-10% less than the above prices.
-If you are in the Phoenix Arizona market, you can schedule your Phoenix rekey service with ACME Locksmith online.
+A business rekey from a Phoenix, AZ locksmith company will run about 5% less than the above prices.
+If you are in the Phoenix Arizona market, you can schedule your rekey service with ACME Locksmith online.

 Explanation of Costs to Rekey a Business Locks